hpe-dev-incubator/hpe-dev-portal/content/blog/python-how-to-use-odbc-to-connect-hpe-nonstop-sql-mx.md

 ## The setup

-Create a new .py file in any of your favourite text editor — mine is VSCode.
+Create a new .py file in any of your favourite text editors — mine is VSCode.

-Import the python package into the script.
+Import the Python package into the script.

 Add your Data Source Name, UID (User ID) and Password (PWD) in the fields.

-Finally, set the decoding and encoding parameters for the connection which are database specific.
+Finally, set the decoding and encoding parameters for the connection.
+These are database specific.
 NonStop SQL/MX supports “iso-8859–1”, but this varies with the database you’re using.
-(We set this for good measure — so copy paste the parameters from the code below for **NonStop SQL/MX**)
+(We set this up for good measure — so copy/paste the parameters from the code below for **NonStop SQL/MX.**)

 This is what you should have so far.